HarshitSinghal33/siksharthi/README.md

 # Śikṣārthī

+## Version 1.2.0
+The latest version of our app, packed with enhancements to make your experience smoother and more enjoyable.
+This update focuses on improving error handling and optimizing database management in Firestore for better performance.
+With the addition of dynamic button loaders, interactions with the app become more engaging.
+We've also simplified data management by storing book pages directly in the database, eliminating the need for local storage.
+By trimming unnecessary code, we've made the app leaner and more efficient.

 ## Overview
 "Siksharthi is a modern book reading app born out of a passion for reading and a frustration with traditional PDFs that often resulted in lost progress.
 As an avid reader myself, I understand the importance of seamless and immersive reading experiences.
 Siksharthi offers just that, allowing users to explore and enjoy a diverse library of books without the hassle of losing their progress.
 With Siksharthi, reading becomes a joyous journey, made convenient and enriching through intuitive features tailored to enhance the reading experience."